Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Jamie-Lee Kay of The Other Straw adds, “Prepare the growth of a client’s organic traffic.
 This is essential to help them understand the impact SEO has had or will have on their business.”

 “After presenting to executives for years, I have reported on every metric from session duration to new visitors to keyword rankings,” says John Lincoln of Ignite Visibility.
 “What do they really care about?
 Conversions and transactions – but not for the website as a whole.
 They care about the sections of the website that your SEO work directly impacted.
-I recommend this be the main metric that is reported on.”
+I recommend this be the main metric that is tracked with your SEO dashboard software and reported on.”

 “Always include your on-page SEO checklist with any newly published or optimized pages,” says Lori Mankin of ClearPivot.
 “It’s easy to think SEO for a new page only takes a second, when in fact it is a labor of deep and dedicated love.
 Showing clients that you thoroughly optimize with say – 10 checklist items regularly creates a level of transparency.
 To illustrate, if you published two blogs and one service page for a client and you have an SEO checklist of 10 items, the client can see it took you 30 steps to ensure these pages are found.
 It reminds clients of the value of the work we do and why certain things might take more time.
 This may seem small and tedious but it’s worth it.”